-APEC’s work focuses on three key areas, namely: trade and investment liberalization, business facilitation, and economic and technical cooperation.
-It aims to create greater posterity for the people by promoting balanced, inclusive, sustainable, innovative and secure growth and advance regional economic integration.
+APEC’s work focuses on three key areas: trade and investment liberalization, business facilitation, and economic and technical cooperation.
+It aims to create greater posterity for the people by promoting balanced, inclusive, sustainable, innovative, secure growth and advancing regional economic integration.

-APEC is the sole intergovernmental grouping in the world that has no treaty obligations required of its participants.
-It operates on the basis of non-binding commitments, open dialogue and equal respect for the views of all its members.
+APEC is the world’s sole intergovernmental grouping with no treaty obligations required of its participants.
+It operates based on non-binding commitments, open dialogue, and equal respect for the views of all its members.
 Within APEC, all decisions are reached by consensus and commitments that are undertaken on a voluntary basis by its participants.

-APEC recognizes that women are critical to the achievement of sustainable economic development in the region.
+APEC recognizes that women are critical to achieving sustainable economic development in the region.
 APEC’s agenda emphasizes the significance of women’s economic empowerment and the greater inclusion of women in the regional economy.
-In 1998, it held its First Ministerial Meeting on Women in the Philippines that resulted in the adoption of the “Framework for the Integration of Women in APEC” within APEC groups.
+In 1998, it held its First Ministerial Meeting on Women in the Philippines, which resulted in adopting the “Framework for the Integration of Women in APEC” within APEC groups.